RxSwiftCommunity/Action/Readme.md

 - Only execute one thing at a time.
 - Aggregates next/error events across individual executions.

 Oh, and it has this really swift thing with `UIButton` that's pretty cool.
-Or at least it will, I haven't finished it yet.
 It'll manage the button's enabled state, make sure the button is disabled while your work is being done, all that stuff 👍

 Usage
 -----